Proto-Kra–Dai language

 Proto-Kra–Dai (typically abbreviated as PKD) is the proposed reconstructed ancestor of the Kra–Dai languages.

 Background

 No full reconstruction of Proto-Kra–Dai has been published to date, although tentative reconstructions of many Proto-Kra–Dai roots have been attempted from time to time.
-Some Proto-Kra–Dai forms have been reconstructed by Benedict (1975) and Wu (2002).
-A reconstruction of Proto-Kam–Tai (i.e., a proposed grouping that contains all of Kra–Dai without Kra, Hlai and Jiamao) has also been undertaken by Liang & Zhang (1996).
+Some preliminary Proto-Kra–Dai forms have been reconstructed by Benedict (1975) and Wu (2002).
+Wu (2002) presents a reconstruction of Proto-Kra–Dai phonemes, which is based on data from the Tai, Kam-Sui, Hlai, and Kra branches.

+Liang & Zhang (1996) propose a reconstruction of Proto-Kra–Dai (原始侗台语) initials and finals, using data from all Kra–Dai branches except for Kra and Jiamao.

 Phonology

 Proto-Kra–Dai has the finals *-l and *-c, which have been lost in most present-day Kra–Dai languages.
+It also has the final stops *-p, *-t, *-k and final nasals *-m, *-n, *-ŋ.

+Ostapirat (2023) proposes the following consonant inventory for Proto-Kra–Dai, which is relatively simple compared to that of Proto-Tai and other lower-level reconstructions.

 Norquest (2020) proposes the preglottalized sonorants *ʔb, *ʔd, *ʔɖ, *ʔɟ for Proto-Kra–Dai, as part of a four-way phonation distinction in Kra-Dai sonorants consisting of preaspirated, voiceless, plain, and preglottalized sonorants.
+Norquest (2020) also reconstructs velarized initial consonants (*Cˠ-) in Proto-Kra–Dai.

+Below is a table of Proto-Kra–Dai pre-syllables and their developments as proposed by Norquest (2020).

+Ostapirat (2023) considers many Proto-Tai spirants and rhotics to have developed from the intervocalic lenition of Proto-Kra–Dai medial obstruents.
+Voicing in the Proto-Tai initial is determined by the voicing of the preceding consonant in the Proto-Kra–Dai form.

+Some Proto-Kra–Dai sesquisyllabic consonant onsets reconstructed by Ostapirat (2023) are:

+Liang & Zhang (1996)

+Liang & Zhang (1996) propose the following reconstructions of Proto-Kra–Dai (原始侗台语) initials and finals, using data from all Kra–Dai branches except for Kra and Jiamao.